Hawk-Shop/Katana/README.md

 # Katana - Retail Web Portal

 ## Overview
-Web and mobile-friendly front-end capstone project that takes information from an API and displays it in an e-commerce format.
+Web and mobile-friendly front-end project that takes information from an API and displays it in an e-commerce format.
 The application is composed of 4 main components: product detail, related items and comparison, questions and answers, ratings and reviews.

 <img src="./gifs/overview.gif" alt="Project Overview GIF" width=80% height=auto>